Does My Car Insurance Cover Me If I Cross the US Border?

 However, you should contact your insurance provider before your trip to obtain a “Motor Vehicle Liability Card / Canada Inter-province” insurance card, which is available at no additional charge from your insurance carrier.
 If you do not have the Canada-specific insurance card, you may be liable for a fine if a Canadian police officer requests your proof of insurance.

 When traveling to Canada in your own car, you will need to pack several important documents.
 These are: proof of U.S. citizenship (most often a passport, but you may also use a birth certificate for children younger than 16), your vehicle registration and your Canadian insurance card.
+If you frequently travel, it’s smart to compare auto insurance companies that offer the right policy for you.

 Driving in Mexico